-The projected annual amount for each of the fiscal years from 2021-2025 are based on the Miami County Auditor's Estimate supplied for Fiscal Year 2021.
-We are assuming a renewal of our 5.8 mill issue during CY 2021.
+The projected annual amount for each of the fiscal years from 2022-2026 are based on the Miami County Auditor's Estimate supplied for Fiscal Year 2022.

 Line 1.020 Tangible Personal Property Taxes

 Tangible personal property (TPP) taxes are assessed on the equipment and inventory owned by businesses and public utility personal property (PUPP) taxes are assessed on electric power and natural gas providers.
 The assessed value is taxed at the full voted rate of 48.35 mills.
 Businesses and public utilities report personal values annually which may cause substantial fluctuations from year to year.